 When You Made It to the Top, Don’t Forget the People Who Put You There

 Fame has this power that makes us forget who we were.
 We get into this thinking that we are “special”.
 We tend to forget those people who stood by us when we were just a struggling artist.
+Fame brings all types of people in your life.
+They promise to be there with you during 18 years and take out health insurance and the tough times.
+But when you pop, everyone will scatter like roaches.
+Only true friends will remain.
+Always remember that.
+It was something I learned too late.
 I learned this lesson the hard way.
 After all those big performances during an Amsterdam holiday, you’ll be longing for true friends who see you for who you are.